elMantecas69/omnissa/README.md

 # omnissa
-est suite to perform and verify CRUD (Create, Read, Update, Delete) operations on a resource
+Test suite to perform and verify CRUD (Create, Read, Update, Delete) operations on a resource